§ Verifiable Trust v4 Specification

 NOTE

-§ [VUA-REQ] Requirements for a User Agent to be a VUA
+§ [VUA-REQ] Requirements for a User Agent to qualify as a Verifiable User Agent (VUA)

 NOTE